History of the Kurds: Iraq

 After the Kurdish uprising in 1991 (Raperîn) led by the PUK and KDP, Iraqi troops recaptured the Kurdish areas and hundreds of thousand of Kurds fled to the borders.
 To alleviate the situation, a "safe haven" was established by the Security Council.
 The autonomous Kurdish area was mainly controlled by the rival parties KDP and PUK.
 The Kurdish population welcomed the American troops in 2003 by holding celebrations and dancing in the streets.
-The area controlled by peshmerga was expanded, and Kurds now have effective control in Kirkuk and parts of Mosul.
+The area controlled by peshmerga was expanded, and Kurds had effective control in Kirkuk and parts of Mosul.
 By the beginning of 2006, the two Kurdish areas were merged into one unified region.
 A series of referendums were scheduled to be held in 2007, to determine the final borders of the Kurdish region.

 In early June 2010, following a visit to Turkey by one of the PKK leaders, the PKK announced an end to the cease fire, followed by an air attack on several border villages and rebel positions by the Turkish air force.

 On 11 July 2014 KRG forces seized control of the Bai Hassan and Kirkuk oilfields, prompting a condemnation from Baghdad and a threat of "dire consequences", if the oilfields were not relinquished back to Iraq's control.
-The 2017 Kurdistan Region independence referendum took place on September 25, with 92.73% voting in favor of independence.
+The 2017 Kurdistan Region independence referendum took place on 25 September, with 92.73% voting in favor of independence.
 This triggered a military operation in which the Iraqi government retook control of Kirkuk and surrounding areas, and forced the KRG to annul the referendum.